nasa/ziggy/doc/user-manual/event-handler-examples.md

 pi.worker.threadCount = 2
 ```

-(for a quick reminder on the properties file, take a look at the article on [Properties](properties.md)).
+(See the article on [Properties](properties.md) to refresh your memory on this).
 This means that the worker has 2 and only 2 worker threads that can be used for assorted task processing activities.
 In this case, that creates a problem: there are only 2 worker threads but 6 tasks that need to run, and each task needs to perform several steps (marshaling, algorithm execution, storing results).
 Ziggy needs to prioritize users of its limited number of worker threads, and it does so by putting algorithm execution at a higher priority than storing results.
 Thus, we wind up with 2 tasks that have produced results, but they're waiting for worker threads to store those results; and the worker threads won't be available for this purpose until all the tasks have completed algorithm execution.

 #### Permuter Task for UOW 2